Greg MacDougall: Second term

 MacDougall ran for re-election in the 1982 municipal elections.
 He ran on a platform on fixing infrastructure, recreation facilities for youth and the creation of a drop-in centre for senior citizens.
 He was opposed by Earle McPhail, who was a strong supporter of the creation of the "Alta Vista Parkway", and opposed MacDougall's support for the rapid-transit bus route, the Transitway.
 On election day, MacDougall easily defeated McPhail winning 79% of the vote to McPhail's 21%.

 Following his re-election in 1982, MacDougall served on the Regional Municipality of Ottawa-Carleton executive committee.
 During his second term on council, the body moderated itself compared to the polarization of the previous council.
 MacDougall himself "emerged as an influential power broker" during this period.
 In 1983, MacDougall was appointed to the newly created race relations committee to "better communicate with minorities".
 In 1984, MacDougall was appointed to the city's police commission.
 He briefly served as acting mayor of the city when Dewar was on holiday in 1985.
 While sitting on council, MacDougall ran for the Liberal Party of Canada nomination in Ottawa—Carleton for the 1984 Canadian federal election.
 The nomination meeting was held on August 1, 1984, and MacDougall finished third out of four candidates, winning 280 votes, behind winner Albert Roy's 1,072 votes and Eugene Bellemare's 476 votes.
 MacDougall had joined the Liberal Party in 1976, and was president of the Ottawa and District Liberal Association.
 He was elected to that position earlier in the year.
 MacDougall's politics were described as "[f]iscally conservative [with a] strong streak of the civil libertarian".
 He supported affirmative action, and withstood opposition in the ward for supporting a grant to the Gays of Ottawa.

 MacDougall decided to not run for re-election in 1985, opting to return full time to his medical practice.
 He endorsed Jim Durrell for mayor in the 1985 mayoral election.

 Post politics

 In the late 1990s, he left his family practice and attended the University of Ottawa, and got a masters degree in health administration and also worked for the Ottawa Heart Institute.
 He then enrolled at Carleton University's Norman Paterson School of International Affairs.
 MacDougall moved to Hanoi, Vietnam around 2000 to become chief medical officer for International SOS Hanoi, an organization designed to deliver medical services to expatriates.
 There, he was instrumental in helping contain an outbreak of the SARS virus.
+He also worked in Doha as a medical advisor for Mobil Oil and in N'Djamena for an ExxonMobil clinic before moving to Victoria, British Columbia in 2005.
+He retired 10 years later.

+When his son, Andrew became director of communications to Conservative Prime Minister Stephen Harper, he was a supporter of the conservative party.

 Personal life

-MacDougall married Barbara and had two children.
+MacDougall married Barbara, a British midwife whom he met while interning in Toronto, and had two children.
+He died on Easter Monday 2025 in Victoria, British Columbia following a struggle with Parkinson's.